multiversx/mx-docs/docs/sovereign/concept.md

 **Finality and Consensus**

-To ensure the integrity and synchronization between the Sovereign Shard and the mainchain, the following steps are taken:
+To ensure the integrity and synchronization between the Sovereign Chain and the mainchain, the following steps are taken:

 - The Sovereign chain header includes an outgoing operations hash, which encapsulates the details of the operations to be executed on the mainchain.
 - Once the outgoing operations are executed on the mainchain in subsequent blocks, the Sovereign chain remains synchronized by validating every MultiversX header hash.